Research Focus: Shakespeare, 16th and 17th-century English literature, environmental humanities, ecocriticism, blue humanities

 A sample of his para-academic writing, including articles in Public Books and Stanford’s Arcade e-hub as well as several podcast interviews, can be found on his Public Writing page.

+He often presents invited public and keynote lectures about his work to international audiences, including recently in Australia, Switzerland, England, and at North American Universities from Stanford to Harvard to the CUNY Grad Center in Manhattan.
 He has received prize fellowships and grants from such bodies as the National Endowment for the Humanities, the Folger Shakespeare Library, the John Carter Brown Library, and the National Maritime Museum in London.

 Before arriving at St. John’s in 2003, Dr. Mentz taught for three years in the English Department at Iona College in New Rochelle, NY.
 His undergraduate degree is from Princeton University, where his senior thesis won the Francis LeMoyne Page Prize in Creative Writing.
 His PhD from Yale University.